Geography MGeogSci

 Course description

-Conduct an in-depth analysis of patterns and processes in the natural environment and learn how to tackle contemporary global issues such as climate change, environmental pollution and rising sea levels.
+Studying geography at Sheffield is your opportunity to conduct an in-depth analysis of patterns and processes in the natural environment and learn how to tackle contemporary global issues.

 The first three years follow the same structure as our BSc Geography.
 In your fourth year, you will carry out your own advanced research project as part of an active research group.
 You will benefit from the expertise of a network of academics and have the chance to develop your professional and research skills.